-Anyone out there working on a collection of hiker humor?
+In fact, is anyone out there working on a collection of hiking humor?
 The Trailmaster can’t wait to read it, share it, and laugh out loud.
+(Humorous quotes)

 As a group, hikers like a good joke as much or more than anyone.
 Here are some classic hiker jokes, silly stories and funny life lessons from the trail: